veganaize/closure-compiler/Manage-Closure-Dependencies.md

 ### Documents the --manage_closure_dependencies and --only_closure_dependencies options

 The browser processes JavaScript files serially.
 So if you have a lot of JavaScript files you'll need some way to make sure they get executed in the right order.

-Closure Library offers [a few python scripts](http://code.google.com/closure/library/docs/calcdeps.html) that help you manage dependencies between files.
-In the Closure Library world, each JavaScript file has a `goog.provide` call at the top for each major symbol it defines, and a `goog.require` call at the top for each symbol it needs.
-Closure Library's scripts use that information to determine an ordering.

-Now, Closure Compiler has this feature built-in!
+Closure Compiler has this feature built-in!
 Read on to find out more.

 ### Using Closure Compiler to auto-sort files